JerBaf/OptML_project/README.md

 ## Abstract

+In this project, we implemented 4 optimizers algorithms: SGD, SGD with momentum, RMSprop and ADAM and investigated the impact of them as well as its learning rate for solving a classification problem on multiple datasets: CIFAR10, CIFAR100, MNIST, FashionMNIST.
+We implemented the testing on the augmented data by Gaussian, flip and affine transforms in order to demonstrate the generalization capacities of optimizers.
+The behaviour analysis seem to show that momentum helps in generalization, which is also proven by the best accuracy reached by MSGD.

 ## Requirements
 The following packages are needed in order to run our code without error:
 - python >= 3.8